MicrosoftDocs/sql-docs/docs/reporting-services/report-data/add-and-verify-a-data-connection-report-builder-and-ssrs.md

 ---
 title: Add and verify a data connection in Report Builder
-description: Learn how to use Report Builder to add and verify a data connection to verify that the credentials you specify are sufficient.
+description: Learn how to use Report Builder to add and verify a data connection to make sure that the credentials you specify are sufficient.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 07/22/2024
+ms.date: 07/24/2024
 ms.service: reporting-services
 ms.subservice: report-data
 ms.topic: how-to